icelake0/GameCatalogApp/README.md

 1) Install and set up doker on your machine
 [Getting started with docker](https://docs.docker.com/compose/gettingstarted/)

-2) Ensure your docker is up an running on your machine
+2) Ensure docker is up and running on your machine

 3) Clone the project
     ```bash